 It's beyond what any of us has had to think about

-but now we have to think about culture and context
+the now we have to think about culture and context

 that things are being used in and the

 We had that first question,

-"What questions do voters actually have about elections
+what questions do voters have about elections

 and you know that if you do research finding

 and as you peel away the relatively easy problems,

-you reveal subtler issues and harder problems
+you reveal several issues and harder problems

 from doing all of that with what we think

 of as pretty major insights along the way.